Garage Door Cable Repair Experts

 (800) 555-1234

-Common signs include a door hanging unevenly, visible fraying, a loose or tangled cable, a door stuck halfway, or one side of the door dropping lower than the other.
+Common signs include an uneven door, visible fraying, a loose or tangled cable, a stuck door, or one side dropping lower.

 It is not recommended.
-A broken cable can make the door unstable and may cause it to move unevenly, come off track, or put extra strain on other parts.
+A broken cable can make the door unstable, uneven, or unsafe.

-Sometimes, yes.
-If both cables are the same age, the second cable may be worn even if it has not snapped yet.
-Your technician will inspect both sides and explain the best option.
+Sometimes.
+If both cables are the same age, the second one may also be worn.
+Your technician will inspect both sides.

 Yes.
-When a cable slips, loosens, or breaks, one side of the door can lose support and pull the door out of alignment.
+When a cable slips, loosens, or breaks, one side can lose support and pull the door out of alignment.

 Yes.
-After the inspection, your technician will explain the issue and provide a clear estimate before beginning the cable repair or replacement.
+After inspection, your technician will explain the issue and provide a clear estimate before work begins.